Warranty: 10 years

 Trial Period: 120 nights

 Price Range: $499–$1,049

 The Mattress Nerd’s Take: One of Brooklyn Bedding’s best-selling mattress models, the Brooklyn Bowery is a hybrid bed with a medium firmness, thin comfort layer of foam and supportive pocketed coils.
 This construction makes it ideal for back and stomach sleepers who are average-weight or heavyweight.
 Unlike some hybrid models, the Bowery hybrid has more contouring than an innerspring bed, and it has just enough foam to provide pressure-point relief for most people in the back and stomach sleeping positions.
-It’s also one of the most budget-friendly hybrids out there, making it a nice choice for hybrid mattress shoppers who want a quality bed that doesn’t break the bank.
+It’s also one of the best mattresses for the money, making it a nice choice for hybrid mattress shoppers who want a quality bed that doesn’t break the bank.